Get E-Book

 socket.pause();

-});That handler accepts a connection and then stops reading from the JavaScript stream.
 Bytes can still arrive for a while.
-The kernel receive buffer can fill.
-Node may also have already pulled some bytes into stream buffers before pause() takes effect.
-Once lower buffers tighten, TCP advertises less receive space to the peer.
+Node may have already pulled some bytes into stream buffers before pause() takes effect.
+The kernel receive buffer can also fill.
+Once those lower buffers tighten, TCP advertises less receive space to the peer.

 import net from 'node:net';